SpotIM/spotim-react-native-sdk/README.md

   #endif
   ...
   ```
-### Use Spot.IM native view
-### iOS

-The default React-Native root view controller is an instance of UIViewController.
+3. The default React-Native root view controller is an instance of UIViewController.
 Spot.IM is using UINavigationController no navigate to native view controllers.
 To support native navigation wrap the app with a navigation controller in your `AppDelegate.m`:
 ```obj-c